RTL Group: Growth and stock market launch

 CLT-UFA not only grew organically but also increased in size due to a number of acquisitions.
-In the year 2000, Bertelsmann and Pearson announced plans to merge their television, radio and production activities.
+In the year 2000, Bertelsmann and Pearson announced plans to merge their television, radio, and production activities.
 The two companies joined forces to create RTL Group, Europe's leading network of television channels and radio stations with a global content business, which was rebranded FremantleMedia in 2001 (now called Fremantle).
 This merger was designed to provide a strong European response to U.S. media dominance.

 RTL Group was first listed on the London Stock Exchange on 26 July 2000.
 The existing shell of Audiofina, which was already a listed company, was used to simplify the administrative effort involved in the stock market launch.
 The issue price of the RTL Group share was calculated based on the closing prices of Audiofina in Luxembourg and Brussels.
 The RTL Group share consequently replaced the Audiofina listing.

 Acquisition by Bertelsmann

 Although Bertelsmann initially only held a minority share in RTL Group, the German conglomerate managed by Thomas Middelhoff set its sights on playing a leading role within the group.
 After exchanging shares with the Groupe Bruxelles Lambert (GBL) in 2001, Bertelsmann achieved its goal of becoming the majority shareholder of RTL Group and thus secured a leading position in the European television market.

 Over the years, Bertelsmann increased its stake in RTL Group to more than 90%.
 Bertelsmann's initial aim was to acquire full ownership of RTL Group to reduce administrative costs, but this plan failed in 2007 due to uncertainties in Luxembourg law.
-The conglomerate responded by altering its strategy and in 2013, it sold a minority interest in RTL Group on the Frankfurt Stock Exchange to finance the growth of Bertelsmann and especially its digital transformation.
+The conglomerate responded by altering its strategy, and in 2013, it sold a minority interest in RTL Group on the Frankfurt Stock Exchange to finance the growth of Bertelsmann and especially its digital transformation.
 Media reports responded positively to the secondary listing of RTL Group and the resulting availability of shares open to external investors.

 Recent developments

 RTL Group was already responsible for a large part of the revenue and profit of Bertelsmann in 2001.
-In the new structure of Bertelsmann, which was introduced in 2016, the company maintained its position as an important division.
+In the new structure of Bertelsmann, introduced in 2016, the company maintained its position as an important division.
 Since April 2019, Thomas Rabe, chairman and chief executive officer of Bertelsmann, has also simultaneously been at the helm of RTL Group.
 Under his management, the company is pursuing the objective of strengthening its core businesses, establishing local streaming services and further developing advertising technologies.
 Fostering its alliances and partnerships with other companies in the European media industry also plays an important role in the current strategy of RTL Group.